opencog/link-grammar/README.md

 The dependency arrows have the following properties:

- * anti-reflexive (a word cannot depend on itself; it cannot point at itself.)
+ * Anti-reflexive (a word cannot depend on itself; it cannot point at itself.)

- * anti-symmetric (if Word1 depends on Word2, then Word2 cannot
+ * Anti-symmetric (if Word1 depends on Word2, then Word2 cannot
    depend on Word1) (so, e.g. determiners depend on nouns, but never vice-versa)